 Columbia, South Carolina

-Founded in 1786, Columbia is known for the three rivers that converge in the city - the Saluda, the Broad and the Congaree.
-The Columbia metropolitan area includes both Lexington and Richland counties, and is also home to Fort Jackson, the largest and most active Initial Entry Training Center in the United States Army.
-There are multiple colleges and universities in the city including the University of South Carolina, Columbia College and Benedict College.
-These institutions provide a robust environment of learning and culture.
+Founded in 1786, Columbia is known for the three rivers that converge in its midst – the Saluda, the Broad and the Congaree.
+The city’s metropolitan area includes both Lexington and Richland counties, and is home to Fort Jackson – the largest and most active Initial Entry Training Center in the U.S. Columbia’s multiple colleges and universities, including the University of South Carolina, present a robust environment of learning and culture for the region.

 Columbia is centrally located in the state and offers residents and visitors a plethora of recreational activities.
 Hiking, kayaking, swimming, running and cycling can be enjoyed at a number of area parks.
 The University of South Carolina offers a vibrant college athletics scene for sports enthusiasts.
 The Koger Center for the Arts keeps a busy calendar of shows and activities throughout the year.
 And beach excursions and mountain retreats are just a day trip away.